 The Earth's gravitational pull (11-16)

 Gravitational force can act 'at a distance'; it shows little variation over short distances, but does vary over larger distances.View Resource

-In this study, a sample of 78 children in the United States, aged between 3 and 9 years old participated in a six tasks designed to probe their understanding of weight, size and density.
+In this US study, a sample of 78 children aged between 3 and 9 years old participated in six tasks designed to probe their understanding of weight, size and density.
 A combination of verbal and non-verbal tasks were used and interviews were conducted.